czipperz/xml-parser/README.md

 ./tracy/profiler/build/unix/Tracy-release
 ```

-Then run MYPROJECT with Tracy enabled.
+Then run xml-parser with Tracy enabled.
 Run it as the
 super user to enable context switching recognition.
 ```
-sudo ./build/tracy/MYPROJECT
+sudo ./build/tracy/xml-parser
 ```